chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_environment_compare.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``compare`` argument is used to compare the cookbook version constraints that are set on an environment.
+The ``compare`` argument is used to compare the cookbook version constraints that are set on one (or more) environments.